 The expandable baton that works best is the one you'll actually have with you when you need it.
 A 26-inch steel baton stored in a drawer at home does nothing in a parking lot.
-Start with how you carry β on a keychain, on a belt, in a bag, or in a vehicle β and let that narrow the field.
+Start with how you carry — on a keychain, on a belt, in a bag, or in a vehicle — and let that narrow the field.
+Browse the full expandable baton collection to see all available models.
 Deployment mechanism, collapsed size, and material matter more than extended length alone.

 Expandable Baton Types